Shirish-Ghorpade/MVCBankProject/README.md

 - Each transaction is recorded in the transaction history.

 ### Transaction History (Passbook)
-- Customers can view their transaction history over a specified date range.
+- Customers can view their transaction history.
 - Details include date, type of transaction, and amount.

 ### Admin Dashboard